Book a Free Consult

 Once you choose coaching, everything I do as a coach will be personalized to you and your situation.

-CONSULTANT, EDITOR, AUTHOR, WORKSHOP and RETREAT HOST, SPEAKER
+CONSULTANT, BOOK COACH, AUTHOR, WORKSHOP and RETREAT HOST, SPEAKER

 As a middle schooler I delivered the written word to my neighborhood on a daily basis.
 I wound my blue Schwinn bike through our hilly and twisty suburban development which was built upon an old pig farm.
 Sunday papers were bulky and heavy but rich with ideas and culture and plenty of advertisements and opinions.